 Rationale for Finding: Cumulative development contributes to an incremental reduction in the amount of existing wildlife habitat, particularly for birds, bats, and larger mammals.
 Habitat for species intolerant of human disturbance would be lost as development encroaches into previously undeveloped areas, disrupting or eliminating movement corridors and fragmenting the remaining suitable habitat retained within parks, private open space, or undeveloped properties.
 As discussed above, the proposed project would result in less-than-significant impact associated with the disturbance of wildlife habitat with the implementation of Mitigation Measures BIO-1a, BIO-1b, and BIO-3.
 Additionally, development may also contribute to degradation of the aquatic and riparian habitat of creeks and tributaries in the area.
 Grading associated with construction activities generally increases erosion and sedimentation, and urban pollutants from new development would reduce water quality.
-As discussed in RDEIR Section 4.8, Hydrology and Water Quality, rolling dips, switchbacks, and other hydrologic control measures would be incorporated in order to limit concentration of flow to creeks.
-In addition, appropriate erosion control and runoff protection measures would be incorporated at and near streams and crossings to provide additional protection against hydrologic impacts.
+As discussed in RDEIR Section 4.8, Hydrology and Water Quality, rolling dips, switchbacks, and other hydrologic control measures would be incorporated at and near streams and crossings to provide additional protection against hydrologic impacts.